Lettuce05/Dev-Shorts/Dev-Shorts/README.md

    3. Identify knowledge gaps
    4. Organize, simplify, and tell a story

-This book will only focus on the last component but I will be making another book(Dev Shorts Extended) where all of my studies will be recorded which is covered by steps one and three of Feynman's Technique.
+This book will only focus on the last component but I have another book(Web Dev Shorts Extended) where all of my studies will be recorded which is covered by steps one and three of Feynman's Technique.